 As Dr. Henry Cloud explains in his excellent leadership book Boundaries for Leaders, “There are two human drives.
 One is connection and the other is aggression.
 Aggression here […] means initiative and energy, used in the service of goals.
 Everything we do is either relational or goal directed—or, ideally, both.
 Basically we are ‘lovers and workers.’
 We have relationships and we do things.
 We connect and we accomplish tasks.
 Care and drive.
 Be and do.
 Love and work.”

 Yes!
-We have a need to accomplish, to push past obstacles and then attain the goal.
+We have a need to accomplish, to push past obstacles, and then to attain the goal.
 To us, the pursuit is not just a means to an end—it’s an end in itself.
 Without it, we are rich but miserable, financially independent but bored, well-traveled but depressed.

 But is that all?
 Could you be successful in your work and well grounded in the connections that matter to you most and still have something that eats you up inside?
 Unequivocally, yes.
 Yet again, something is missing.

 In his cornerstone 1943 paper titled “A Theory of Human Motivation,” Abraham Maslow outlined his famous hierarchy of human needs.